Randpark Ridge: Current suburb

 The suburb is chiefly residential, with a few nodes for commerce along the major routes that service the area.
 It is well planned and forms part of Johannesburg's large man-made forest.
 Its proximity to both the city centre and Sandton make it an extremely popular area to live.
 It is, however, still close enough to the Magaliesburg so as to feel part of the countryside.
 The area is serviced by one highway, namely the N1 Western Bypass which connects the vicinity to Sandton and Pretoria to the north and to Roodepoort and Soweto to the south.
 The major arterial route is Beyers Naudé Drive (M5), which radiates from the inner city.
 Of importance are also John Vorster Drive and Ysterhout Drive (M6), as well as Christiaan de Wet Road (R564) running somewhat parallel to the freeway.

-Rand Park High School along with Rand Park Primary School serve as the area's public schools, and Trinityhouse High School and Aurora Private School are well-respected private schools in the area.
+Rand Park High School along with Rand Park Primary School serve as the area's public schools.
+Trinityhouse High School, Newton House School and Aurora Private School are well-respected private schools in the area.
 The Randridge Mall and Rock Cottage are two well-known Randpark Ridge shopping malls, as well as the Lifestyle Garden Centre and several smaller malls exist for daily expenses.
 The prominent ridge (which gives the suburb its name) is protected as the Boschkop Nature Reserve, and is a prominent sight from most of western Johannesburg.
 Several parks abound including Essenhout Park and Hy Many Park.
 Much open land exists in the suburb especially to the west near to Honeydew.

 Transport can be a problem for residents.
 The major routes are blocked in the morning and afternoon traffic, and this can make travel from the city centre much more difficult than usual.
 No train service runs near the area and thus it is buses and minibus taxis that offer the only public transport to residents.
 The nearest international airport is Lanseria Airport with the next closest international airport being OR Tambo International Airport in Ekurhuleni.